danielbodart/upd72020x-load/README.md

 upd72020x-load is a Linux userspace firmware loader for Renesas uPD720201/uPD720202 familiy USB 3.0 controllers.
 It provides the functionality to upload the firmware required for certain extension cards before they can used with Linux.

+Firmware added to this repo came from: https://github.com/denisandroid/uPD72020x-Firmware

 ## Usage

  * First, a firmware image for the chipset is required.